1 Day Event

 Please click your desired city from the list above to be redirected to the registration page.
 Note: some sessions and presenters will vary at each location.

-Alison Fast & Chandler Griffin of Blue Magnolia Films
+Alison Fast and Chandler Griffin (Co-founders of Blue Magnolia Films)

 What are the building blocks of effective storytelling?
 How do we engage new technologies such as iPhones with social media to broadcast our impact?
-Join filmmakers Alison Fast and Chandler Griffin of Blue Magnolia Films for a two-part workshop to hone your message and learn new ways to share it.
+As nonprofits enter a new era of technology you will be challenged to articulate your mission and values within a competitive media landscape.
+There is a need to educate and empower your nonprofit to share your stories in compelling ways, using the latest tools and technology to make your impacts more visible to those within and beyond your current networks.
+Join filmmakers Alison Fast and Chandler Griffin of Blue Magnolia Films for this two-part workshop where you will learn how to hone your message and discover new ways to share it.

 Making an AmeriCorps Workforce Work for You